alibaba0010/Crowdfund-APP/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>

-Crowdfunding platforms often involve intermediaries that take a percentage of the funds raised.
-This project aims to create a decentralized solution that allows users to create fundraising campaigns, receive donations, and withdraw funds without third-party involvement.
+Traditional crowdfunding platforms face significant challenges with high transaction fees, lengthy processing times, and centralized control over funds, often charging creators 5-10% of their raised capital while adding administrative complexities.
+These intermediaries not only increase costs but also create potential security risks and limit campaign creators' autonomy over their funds.

+This project addresses these inefficiencies by developing a decentralized crowdfunding platform that leverages blockchain technology to enable direct peer-to-peer transactions.
+By eliminating intermediaries, the solution aims to reduce costs, enhance transparency, and provide creators with immediate access to their funds while ensuring secure, traceable transactions through smart contracts.

 ## 💡 Idea / Solution <a name = "idea"></a>

-The GoFundMe Smart Contract enables users to:
+The CrowdFunding Platform enables users to:

 - Create a fundraising campaign with a target amount and deadline.
 - Donate directly to campaigns.